AmpelProject/Ampel-core/_sources/structure.rst.txt

 ======================================== =========================

 .. note:: This setting applies only in case the underlying T3 process runs multiple units.

-The optional setting 'filter' allows to define selection critera for the loaded _AmpelBuffer_ instances.
+The optional setting 'filter' allows to define selection critera for the loaded :class:`~ampel.core.AmpelBuffer.AmpelBuffer` instances.
 Only matching instances are passed to the next stage.

 Example: say you want to select all new entities that were associated with your channel the last 24 hours,